Open Space Parks Brush Management Program

 San Diego, CA 92101

 You or your contractor may also thin brush on city property behind your property by obtaining a Right of Entry permit.
-To obtain a permit, please fill out and submit this Right of Entry Request.
+To obtain a permit, please fill out and submit the Right of Entry Request.
 A blank Right of Entry Permit will be sent to you for signature and is not valid until also executed by the City.
+Keep in mind that if you are using a contractor to perform brush management on city property the contractor will need to be insured with a minimum $1 million liability policy and the City of San Diego will need to be named on the policy as the additional insured.